houshuang/blog/content/posts/2010-12-09-the-chinese-top-level-courses-project-conclusion-and-directions-for-further-research.md

 title: "The Chinese Top Level Courses Project: Conclusion and directions for further research"
 created_at: Thu, 09 Dec 2010 14:55:38 +0000
 kind: article
+tags:
+  - academia/research
+  - china
+  - Education
+  - MA thesis
+  - open-education
+  - p2pU
-tags: academia/research, china, Education, MA thesis, open-education, p2pU, The Top Level Courses Project
+  - The Top Level Courses Project
 ---

 In this thesis, I set out to understand how the Top Level Courses